 Cost of Quartz Countertops

 Quartz countertops are human-made, very durable, and sophisticated.
 This stone can be made available as per your choice with the least maintenance requirements.
-Quartz slab prices also depend on its services purchased.
+Quartz slab prices also depend on the services purchased.
 At SK Stones, dozens of Quartz options are available for you.

 Quartz countertops are available with installation as low as $55 per sq. ft. to $85 per sq. ft.